openframe-org/criteria-set-protocol/schemas/README.md

 }
 ```

-It is up to the service which implements the Criteria Template API to provide its own error codes and documentation
+It is up to the service which implements the Criteria Tree API to provide its own error codes and documentation
 for these error codes.

 The **errors** property must never be empty, that is to say, either it has one or more items, or it should be excluded from the